 Date: March 9th, 2020

-Recently popular payments publications and processing companies who provide surcharging have been reporting the surcharge ban in Oklahoma has been lifted.
+Recently popular payments publications and processing companies that provide surcharging have been reporting the surcharge ban in Oklahoma has been lifted.

-However, according the latest Oklahoma Consumer Credit Code that reads as follows:
+However, the latest Oklahoma Consumer Credit Code reads as follows:

 2018 Oklahoma Statutes